Health & Safety Abroad

 Knowing the best way to communicate before studying abroad can also help in making sure students are prepared in case of an emergency.
 Communication is becoming easier all the time due to efficient and inexpensive technology.
 Students and parents should find out about the easiest ways to communicate before leaving for their study abroad program.
 Learning about phone rates and country codes, postal rates, and the availability of the internet are some items that are good to know before traveling, as well as mobile apps for texting like WhatsApp and using Skype, or Facetime.

 It is the responsibility of the student to stay informed about developments in the country/countries where they will spend time.
 Visit U.S. Department of State’s Web page and the U.S. Department of State’s Student Travel Abroad website .
-You will find three different types of information:
+On these pages, you can find information about registering for the Smart Traveler Enrollment Program as well as the following additional information:

 - Country Information Sheets include the location of the U.S. Embassy or Consulate in that country, unusual immigration practices, health conditions, minor political disturbances, unusual currency and entry regulations, crime and security information, and drug penalties.